Meisaka/isiCPU/README.md

 ------

  - [DCPU 1.7] [1] Emulation, good accuracy and error handling
- - Keyboard and LEM are emulated and network synched.
+ - Keyboard, LEM, Clock, Mackapar floppy, ROM, IMVA are emulated.
  - CPUs and hardware store components of state in isiCPU
  - Fairly abstract and portable hardware and CPU interface for emulation.
- - Network access to a single DCPU terminal (Keyboard and LEM).
+ - Network access to multiple DCPU terminals (Keyboard and Display).
+ - Multiple DCPUs can be run at once, and can be added at runtime.
  - Configurable TCP port
- - DCPU disassembly and simple debugger
+ - DCPU disassembly and debugger
  - Endian swap option for bin files
  - bin files load to a "rom" device
  - load estimation and support for multiple CPUs (mostly works)